Update, August 14:

 For more than 20 years, Mitchell has been a firefighter.
 Somewhat of a family tradition, as both his brothers are also firefighters.
 He served as director and counselor at the Wisconsin Alliance for Fire Safety’s Burn Camp and as an outreach coordinator with Briarpatch and Youth Services of Southern Wisconsin, helping at-risk youth find services in their community.

 In 2012, Mitchell was the Democratic nominee for Lieutenant Governor in the recall election.
 Recently, he helped pass two pieces of legislation aimed to insure firefighters if they fall ill or become disabled on the job and cover the health premiums of the families if a firefighter dies on duty.

 Mitchell attended Mount Senario College.
 He lives in Fitchburg.
 Learn more about Mitchell here.

 Josh Pade formerly worked for the J.Crew corporation in New York.
 He grew up in Kenosha.

-As a pro bono attorney for Legal Services NYC, Pade helped people get government assistance to cover damage to their homes caused during the 2012 Hurricane Sandy.
-He’s held a range of positions at a variety of organizations, including merchandiser and manager at Festival Foods and investigative coordinator for the American Red Cross.
+As a pro bono attorney for Legal Services NYC, he helped people get government assistance to cover damage to their homes caused during the 2012 Hurricane Sandy.
+Pade’s held a range of positions at a variety of organizations, including merchandiser and manager at Festival Foods and investigative coordinator for the American Red Cross.